fhoedemakers/pico-infonesPlus/README.md

 When using Visual Studio code, choose the RelWithDebInfo or the Debug build variant.

 ## Acknowledgements
-The InfoNes emulator part of this software is ported to the Raspberry PI Pico by [Shuichi Takano](https://github.com/shuichitakano/pico-infones).
-He is the author of the emulator port.
+InfoNes is programmed by [Jay Kumogata](https://github.com/jay-kumogata/InfoNES) and ported to the Raspberry PI Pico by [Shuichi Takano](https://github.com/shuichitakano/pico-infones).

 I contributed by adding SD card and menu support.
 For this reasons I made code changes to the emulator for accommodating the menu and SD card.